linnykoleh/Spring/Notes.md

 ### intercept-url

-- One single `<intercept-url>` element in Spring Security 5 XML configuration is used to specify an URL pattern in the application and information deciding who will be able to access the resource(s) which URLs match the URL pattern.
+- One single `<intercept-url>` element in Spring Security 5 XML configuration is used to specify an URL pattern in the application and information deciding **who will be able to access the resource(s) which URLs match the URL pattern**.
 - `<intercept-url>` element in Spring Security 5 XML configuration is used to specify an URL pattern in the application and information deciding who will be able to access the resource(s) which URLs match the URL pattern.
 	- `<intercept-url>` element has the following attributes: